canonical/ubuntu-pro-for-wsl/docs/tutorial/index.md

 All packages are up to date.
 ```

-UP4W should have also already Landscape-registered this instance:
+UP4W should have also Landscape-registered this instance:

-- To verify, refresh your Landscape server web page - you should see it listed under the "Computers needing authorisation" section.
+To verify, refresh the Landscape server web page and the instance should be listed under "Computers needing authorisation".

 ![New WSL instance pending approval](./assets/wsl-pending-approval.png)

-- To accept the registration first click on the instance name and in the pop-up set "Tags" to `wsl-vision` then click **Accept**
+To accept the registration click on the instance name, set "Tags" to `wsl-vision` in the pop-up then click **Accept**.
+The `wsl-vision` tag will be used for all the instances accepted into Landscape.

 ![Accept and tag Ubuntu Preview](./assets/accept-ubuntu-preview-tag.png)

-### Use Landscape to create a pro-attached and Landscape-registered Ubuntu WSL instance remotely
+### Create an Ubuntu WSL instance remotely

-Back to your Windows browser, at the Landscape page, navigate to "Computers" and click on the Windows machine (below, `mib`).
-You'll find the "WSL Instances" on the right-hand side of the page and an "Install new" link close to it.
+Back on the Landscape page in your web browser, navigate to "Computers" and click on the Windows machine (below: `mib`).
+You will find "WSL Instances" on the right side of the page.
-Click on that link.
-Once the page has loaded, set "Instance Type" to "Ubuntu", then click "Submit".
+Click on the "Install new" link then set "Instance Type" to "Ubuntu" and click "Submit".
 A status page will
 appear showing the progress of the new instance creation.

 ![Create instance via Landscape](./assets/create-instance-via-landscape.png)

 ![Creation progress](./assets/creation-progress.png)

-Your Landscape Server will talk to the Landscape client built into your UP4W and ask UP4W to install the `Ubuntu` application and create an Ubuntu WSL instance for you.
-In your PowerShell, run `ubuntu.exe` to log in to the new instance.
+The Landscape server will talk to the Landscape client built into your UP4W.
+UP4W will then install the `Ubuntu` application and create an Ubuntu WSL instance automatically.
+In PowerShell, run `ubuntu.exe` to log in to the new instance.

 ```text
 PS C:\Users\me\tutorial> ubuntu.exe